MLOps-Group/shroom-classifier/reports/README.md

 >
 > Answer:

-Yes, we did manage to implement monitoring, both classic monitoring for the system telemetry of our deployed model, and ML monitoring relating to data and target drifting.
+We managed to implement monitoring, both classic monitoring for the system telemetry of our deployed model, and ML monitoring relating to data and target drifting.

-For the classical monitoring, we can view metrics such as request count and latencies in the Cloud Run service.
-Here we also set a service-level Objective (SLO) with the service-level Indicator (SLI) 'Latency', with a latency threshold of 15s, considered to be a healthy respond time to the user.
+For the classical monitoring, metrics such as request count and latencies in the Cloud Run service are viewable.
+Here we also set a service-level Objective (SLO) with the service-level Indicator (SLI) 'Latency', with a latency threshold of 15s, considered to be a healthy respond time.
 An alert system was also set up in the Monitoring service, sending an e-mail notification whenever the average container instance count is above 5 within 5 minutes, as this is considered suspicious.

 For the ML monitoring, a test and exploration report can be accessed through the API endpoints.
 The test report includes a simulated case checking whether the distribution of the last new 100 images have drifted in terms of brightness, compared to the original training data distribution.
 It also checks the difference in model performance (accuracy, precision and recall) of the model trained on original training data, versus the model performance on some simulated new data entries.
 The exploration report is for debugging purposes of the test results, where the distributions etc. can be visually inspected on a dashboard.